Trust & Compliance

 Training: what every agent completes before first shift

-New agents do not go on post until they have completed our internal curriculum on top of their provincial licence.
-The baseline is identical across Quebec and Ontario deployments — regulators test the legal minimum, we train for the operational reality.
+New agents do not go on post until they finish our internal training on top of their provincial licence.
+The baseline is the same across Quebec and Ontario.
+Regulators test the legal minimum; we train for the operational reality.

 Baseline (every agent)